 I think the answer to that question has three parts:

-The people alive today simply have not experienced any really bad flu season in their lifetimes, and hence the “surprise”.
+The people alive today simply have not experienced any really bad pandemic in their lifetimes, and hence the “surprise”.
 Modern medicine has left people in the false belief that there is a pill or vaccine for every possible dangerous infectious disease, or that one can always be developed just in time.